afafore1/GraphGUI/README.md

 ##Purpose
 **To implement several graph algorithms with the use of visualization**

-App is written in *java programming language* and source code available for anyone to look at and make contributions.
+App is written in *java programming language - compile with Netbeans*, please suggest changes if you think any should be made.
 We are working on running several algorithms and making an efficient way to visualize how they work.

 **Algorithms covered so far:**